 T5 enables the model to learn from all input tokens instead of the small masked-out subset.
 It is not adversarial, despite the similarity to GAN, as the generator producing tokens for replacement is trained with maximum likelihood.
 Because of its computational efficiency, the ELECTRA.

-10. DeBERTa (Decoding-enhanced BERT with disentangled attention)
+13. DeBERTa (Decoding-enhanced BERT with disentangled attention)

-The authors from Microsoft Research propose DeBERTa, with two main improvements over BERT, namely disentangled attention and an enhanced mask decoder.
-DeBERTa has two vectors representing a token/word by encoding content and relative position respectively.
-The self-attention mechanism in DeBERTa processes self-attention of content-to-content, content-to-position, and also position-to-content, while the self-attention in BERT is equivalent to only have the first two components.
 The authors hypothesize that position-to-content self-attention is also needed to comprehensively model relative positions in a sequence of tokens.
 Furthermore, DeBERTa is equipped with an enhanced mask decoder, where the absolute position of the token/word is also given to the decoder along with the relative information.
 A single scaled-up variant of DeBERTa surpasses the human baseline on the SuperGLUE benchmark for the first time.
 The ensemble DeBERTa is the top-performing method on SuperGLUE at the time of this publication.

 Building an AI Application with Pre-Trained NLP Models